No front page content has been created yet.

 September 15, 2014

 Welcoming Michigan is proud to have worked with a number of localities in 2014 six of which have declared themselves a Welcoming City or County.
-Welcoming Michigan has partnered with these cities and counties who support locally-driven efforts to create more welcoming, immigrant-friendly environments that maximize opportunities to build mutual respect between receiving communities and immigrants, an is an integral part of thriving communities.
+Welcoming Michigan has partnered with these cities and counties who support locally-driven efforts to create more welcoming, immigrant-friendly environments that maximize opportunities to build mutual respect between receiving communities and immigrants, an integral part of thriving communities.
 These localities are Macomb County, City of Sterling Heights, the City of Hamtramck, the City of East Lansing, Clinton Township, and the City of Detroit (See Channel 4's report on Detroit’s announcement here).
 Today, we’re excited to be working with Kalamazoo and Grand Rapids.

 The Welcoming Michigan Story